mgriebling/Doubles/README.md

 Translated to Swift from an original work called qd-2.3.15 by Yozo Hida, Xiaoye S. Li, and David H. Bailey Bug fixes incorporated from qd-2.3.22 - MG - 24 Mar 2019.

+Note: Source code was translated from an original work that is:
+Copyright (c) 2003-2009, The Regents of the University of California, through Lawrence Berkeley National Laboratory (subject to receipt of any required approvals from U.S. Dept. of Energy) All rights reserved.

 # Swift Examples

 ```